REGEXP_SUBSTR function - Amazon Redshift

 REGEXP_SUBSTR function

 Returns characters from a string by searching it for a regular expression pattern.
 REGEXP_SUBSTR is similar to the SUBSTRING function function, but lets you search a string for a regular expression pattern.
 If the function can't match the regular expression to any characters in the string, it returns an empty string.
-For more information about regular expressions, see POSIX operators.
+For more information about regular expressions, see POSIX operators and Regular expression in Wikipedia.

 Syntax